-Quite rightly we have a major focus on the immediate and catastrophic type of injury within our risk assessment process, but it is important to remember the health part in the Health & Safety at Work Act 1974.
+Quite rightly, we have a major focus on the immediate and catastrophic type of injury within the risk assessment process of our chainsaw training courses, but it is important to remember the health part in the Health & Safety at Work Act 1974.
 These longer-term issues are also covered within the Management Regs (Management of Health & Safety at Work regulations 1999).

 Musculoskeletal injuries are a significant cause of time off work and the HSE has a substantial amount of data on the causes and possible remedies via a range of guidance on manual handling.
 FISA also gives guidance via the FISA guide on Chainsaw Cross-Cutting and Manual Handling - however this is fairly basic and does not offer a lot of advice other than to use ‘best practice” when manual handling, although there are some safety bulletins that give more specific advice around moving on commercial mechanized harvesting sites

 So why can this work be bad for us?

 It is a combination things including repetitive, one sided work at low height with high loads.
 Another good reason is lack of rehabilitative or corrective practices.